 Ferrovial calculated the total figure for emissions in line with the guidelines included in the Corporate Value Chain (Scope 3) Accounting and Reporting Standard published by the Greenhouse Gas Protocol Initiative, the WRI and the WBCSD.
 In parallel, a specific reporting and calculation methodology scope 3 emissions was developed and included in a technical instruction.
 Ferrovial Agromán has worked on reducing Scope 3 emissions by focusing on work site, Ferrovial-Agromán has measures to reduce the emissions such as: - fleet intensity indicators for Spain.
 The company calculates the consumption of diesel in fleet vehicles (litres / number of vehicles).
-In 2018 the indicator has decreased by 1 % due to the measures implemented such as: efficient driving, proper maintenance of the fleet and including performance criteria in buying and leasing new vehicles. - intensity indicators in order to measure machinery performance.
+In 2019 Ferrovial Agroman avoided 8844 tCO2e, due to the measures implemented such as: efficient driving, proper maintenance of the fleet and including performance criteria in buying and leasing new vehicles. - intensity indicators in order to measure machinery performance.
 The company calculates the theoretical average fleet emissions per kilometre (gr.
 CO2 / km).

 (SC2.2) Have requests or initiatives by CDP Supply Chain members prompted your organization to take organizational-level emissions reduction initiatives?
-No

-(SC3.1) Do you want to enroll in the 2019-2020 CDP Action Exchange initiative?
-No
+(SC3.1) Do you want to enroll in the 2020-2021 CDP Action Exchange initiative?

-(SC3.2) Is your company a participating supplier in CDP's 2018-2019 Action Exchange initiative?
-No
+(SC3.2) Is your company a participating supplier in CDP's 2019-2020 Action Exchange initiative?

 (SC4.1) Are you providing product level data for your organization's goods or services?

 Yes, I will provide data

 (SC4.1a) Give the overall percentage of total emissions, for all Scopes, that are covered by these products.
-100